avadheshgithub/ML-Learning/README.md

 > ✅ Inspired by the #100DaysOfMLCode movement.
 > 🧩 Hands-on coding, mini-projects, and theoretical learning.
-> 📈 Daily consistency to build strong fundamentals.
+> 📈 Daily consistency to build strong fundamental.

 ---